VeenaBeknal/VeenaBeknal/README.md

 ### About Me

-#### I am an aspiring Data Analyst and Machine Learning Engineer with over 8+ years of experience in Software Development and Data Science.
-Currently, I am pursuing a Master's in Data Analytics at San Jose State University.
-I am passionate about Machine Learning, Data Science, and Data Engineering as it involves continuous learning and I believe these are the skills essential to understand and navigate an increasingly data-rich world.
-Transforming complex datasets into actionable insights, optimizing processes and innovating solutions will be the future of the data world.
-I'm a lifelong learner, and I constantly update my knowledge of the rapidly evolving data science landscape.!
+#### I am an aspiring Data Scientist and Machine Learning Engineer with over 8 years of experience in Software Development and Data Science.
+Currently, I am pursuing my Master's degree in Data Analytics at San Jose State University, expected to graduate in May 2025.

+#### My passion lies in Machine Learning, Data Science, and Data Engineering.
+We live in a data-rich world, and I am endlessly curious about navigating it.
+I thrive on transforming complex multi-modal datasets into actionable insights, optimizing processes, and creating innovative solutions to real-world business problems.

+#### I am a lifelong learner, continuously updating my knowledge to keep pace with the rapidly evolving data science landscape!

+#### When I'm not immersed in data, I enjoy:
+🌱 Gardening
+🍳 Cooking
+✈️ Traveling
+🎨 Arts & Crafts (including quilling, painting, jewelry design)

 <h2>:wrench: :carpentry_saw: My Skills </h2>

-Along with the below-mentioned skills, I have a sound knowledge of Statistics, Probability, Machine Learning (Supervised and Unsupervised), SQL, and NoSQL
+#### I have strong expertise in:

+Machine Learning (Supervised & Unsupervised), Statistics & Probability,
+SQL & NoSQL Databases,
+Natural Language Processing (NLP),
+Data Visualization & Analysis

+#### I am proficient in tools and technologies such as:

+Python (Pandas, Scikit-learn, TensorFlow),
+SQL & MongoDB,
+PySpark,
+Google Cloud
+I continually aim to expand my skill set as I progress in this ever-evolving field.
 <br>
 <a>

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)  ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white) ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white) ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white) ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white) ![Apache Airflow](https://img.shields.io/badge/Apache%20Airflow-017CEE?style=for-the-badge&logo=Apache%20Airflow&logoColor=white) ![Google Cloud](https://img.shields.io/badge/GoogleCloud-%234285F4.svg?style=for-the-badge&logo=google-cloud&logoColor=white) ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white) ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white) ![Microsoft Office](https://img.shields.io/badge/Microsoft_Office-D83B01?style=for-the-badge&logo=microsoft-office&logoColor=white) ![Microsoft PowerPoint](https://img.shields.io/badge/Microsoft_PowerPoint-B7472A?style=for-the-badge&logo=microsoft-powerpoint&logoColor=white) ![Microsoft Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white) ![Tableau](https://img.shields.io/badge/Tableau-E97627?style=for-the-badge&logo=Tableau&logoColor=white)

-<h2> About my projects </h2>
+<h2> Featured Projects </h2>

 <h3 align = "center">  Supervised Machine Learning Projects </h3>

+<a href="https://github.com/VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness"> Amazon Product Review Helpfulness </a>
+##### Repository: Amazon Product Review Helpfulness
+In this project, I built models to predict the helpfulness of Amazon product reviews (<a href="https://nijianmo.github.io/amazon/index.html"> Amazon Data Source </a> ).
+Helpfulness is a binary dependent variable created based on a combination of vote count and the verified status of the review.
+I utilized NLP techniques to extract features, combined with metadata features and trained various models such as Logistic Regression, SVM, and Random Forest.
+This approach targets specific product categories where reviews are more objective, like Appliances and Tools.

 <a href="https://github.com/VeenaBeknal/DiabetesPrediction"> Diabetes Prediction </a>
+##### Repository: Diabetes Prediction
-##### This repository contains a machine learning project for predicting diabetes in Pima Indian women.
-This dataset is available on Kaggle which is based on Pima Indians also referred to as "River People" as they are prone to type-2 diabetes due to several historical and sociological factors.
-Machine learning models mainly tree-based models such as a Decision tree, Random forest, Gradient Boost machine, and XGBoost were performed in predicting type-2 diabetes.
+This project focuses on predicting diabetes in Pima Indian women using a dataset from Kaggle (<a href="https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database"> Pima Indian Data Source </a> ).
+Pima Indians also referred to as "River People" and are prone to Type-2 Diabetes due to several historical and sociological factors.

-<a href="https://github.com/VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness"> Amazon Product Review Helpfulness </a>
-##### This repository contains a machine learning project for predicting the helpfulness of Amazon Product Reviews.
-The dataset used is a subset of the “Amazon Review Data (2018)” published by Ni (2018), UCSD.
-Focused categories for this project are appliances, automotive, cell phones and accessories, and tools and home improvement.
-Multiple classification machine learning models such as Logistic regression, Support Vector Machine, and tree-based models such as Random Forest and XGBoost were performed.
+I explored multiple tree-based models such as Decision Trees, Random Forest, Gradient Boosting, and XGBoost.
+Additionally, I used SHAP values to enhance model interpretability.

 <a href="https://github.com/VeenaBeknal/Solar-Irradiance-to-Sustainably-Power-Streetlights"> Solar Irradiance to Power Streetlights </a>
+##### Repository: Solar Irradiance Prediction
+Solar irradiance is the amount of solar energy reaching Earth's surface and is essential for harnessing solar energy for electricity generation.
+I developed predictive models to forecast solar irradiance using environmental factors.
-##### This repository contains a machine learning project for predicting Solar Irradiance to sustainably power the streetlights.
-The dataset was extracted National Solar Radiation Database (NSRDB) and solar irradiance data was collected for selected zip codes across San Jose, California.
-Various regression machine learning models such as Linear Regression, Support Vector Machine Regression, Tree-based regression models such as Random Forest Regression, XGBoost Regression, and Regularization regression such as L1 and L2 were performed.
+The datasets were extracted from National Solar Radiation Database (NSRDB) FTP servers and Solar Irradiance data was collected for select zip codes across San Jose, California for 2018-2022.
+The project focuses on creating sustainable energy solutions for powering streetlights by predicting solar energy based on historical weather data from NSRDB (<a href="https://nsrdb.nrel.gov/data-viewer"> Solar Irradiance Data Source </a> ).
+Several regression techniques, including Linear Regression, Support Vector Regression, XGBoost and L1/L2 regression were applied.
+The predicted irradiance values were then converted to electricity using a widely accepted formula/logic - this novel approach can be used to help drive sustainability goals (something I'm passionate about! ⚡)

 <h3 align = "center">  Unsupervised Machine Learning Projects </h3>

+<a href="https://github.com/VeenaBeknal/Social-Media-Listening-for-Reddit-Posts-and-Comments"> Social Media Listening App for Reddit Data </a>
+#####  Repository: Reddit Topic Modeling
+I built a social media listening app using historical Reddit data.
+The app applies Latent Dirichlet Allocation (LDA) for topic modeling, utilizing PySpark for data processing.
+The data source considered for this project was the r/technology subreddit’s historical dataset which is updated on a weekly level and is available on Kaggle <a href="https://www.kaggle.com/datasets/curiel/rtechnology-posts-and-comments/data"> Reddit Data Source </a>.
+The app is deployed using Streamlit (check it out here <a href="https://reddit-historical-listening.streamlit.app/"> Social Media Listening App </a> !) and analyzes trends within the r/technology subreddit.

 <a href="https://github.com/VeenaBeknal/USClimatologicalDataAnalysis"> US Climatological Data Analysis </a>
-##### This repository contains a machine learning project for predicting weather patterns, studying climate change, and understanding local weather conditions.
-The dataset was extracted from the FTP server of NOAA (National Oceanic and Atmospheric Administration).
-Data for California weather stations was collected.
-There are three main use cases for this project: use case 1: Difference between temperature over the years.
-Use case 2: Distribution of temperature and Use case 3: Extreme weather data clustering for California stations.
-For use case 3 unsupervised machine learning such as K-means was performed.
-Google Cloud was used to deploy the solution on the cloud.

-<a href="https://github.com/VeenaBeknal/Social-Media-Listening-for-Reddit-Posts-and-Comments"> Social Media Listening App for Reddit Data </a>
-##### This repository contains a machine learning project built on historical Reddit data using topic modeling.
-The data source considered for this project was the r/technology subreddit’s historical dataset which is updated on a weekly level and is available on Kaggle.
-PySpark is used for data cleansing, transformation, and aggregation of Reddit data, which typically involves a high volume of posts and comments daily.
-A Streamlit social media listening app for historical data was built that can help in tracking and analyzing multiple metrics and trends as part of social media listening.
-Unsupervised machine learning model Latent Dirichlet Allocation (LDA) was used for topic modeling.
+Repository: US Climatological Data Analysis
+This project investigates weather patterns and climate change in California using unsupervised learning.
+The dataset was extracted from the FTP server of NOAA (National Oceanic and Atmospheric Administration) <a href="https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_year/"> Climatological Data Source </a>.
+I applied K-means clustering and attempted DBSCAN to and classify weather stations with similar snow and precipitation pattern.
+Google Cloud Platform (GCP) was used for deploying the solution.

 <h3 align = "center">  Database Projects (SQL and NoSQL) </h3>

 <a href="https://github.com/VeenaBeknal/LinkedInJobPostings"> LinkedIn Job Postings </a>
-##### This repository contains projects built on SQL and NoSQL database systems for LinkedIn Job Posting.
-Analysis of various job postings listed on LinkedIn from the dataset available on Kaggle.
-After the data was preprocessed and cleaned two different solutions for the database were created one for SQL using MySQL and another for NoSQL using MongoDB.
-Atlas was used for visualizations of the NoSQL query.
+##### Repository: LinkedIn Job Postings
+This project involves analyzing job postings on LinkedIn using both SQL (MySQL) and NoSQL (MongoDB).
+MongoDB Atlas was used for visualizing the NoSQL queries.
+The dataset is available on Kaggle <a href="https://www.kaggle.com/datasets/arshkon/linkedin-job-postings?select=job_postings.csv"> LinkedIn Job Postings Data Source </a>.

+- 📫 Reach me: veenaramesh.beknal@sjsu.edu

 <h5> 🙂 🙂 Thank you for visiting my GitHub portfolio!
-I am excited to share my projects with you.
-For more detailed information about each project mentioned above, I have included files and descriptions.
-Explore the project and cheers to never-ending learning in this evolving data era 🙂 🙂
+Feel free to explore my projects and connect with me.
+I’m always open to learning and collaborating in this exciting data era! 🙂 🙂

 <!--
 **VeenaBeknal/VeenaBeknal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.